DragonMinded/netboot/naomi/settings/definitions/README.md

 this, you can specify that relationship like so:

 ```
-Sometimes Hidden Setting: byte, read-only if Other Setting is 1, values are 0-2
+Sometimes Hidden Setting: byte, read-only if Other Setting is 1, values are 0 to 2
 ```

 This defines a setting called "Sometimes Hidden Setting" which is a single byte